nz-trust-framework/DISTF-reference-architecture/ARF.md

 [**RealMe Login Service**](https://developers.realme.govt.nz/how-realme-works/whats-the-realme-login-service) is an authentication service run by the the Department of Internal Affairs and provides a single login, letting citizens use one username and password to access a wide range of services online.
 It also offers two-factor login where the online service requires a higher level of security.
 It is available to organisations in the wider government sector, but is not currently offered to commercial organisations.

 > :warning: As of June 2025, RealMe Login Service is not accredited as an authentication service under the DISTF.

+#### 3.5.4 Authentication requirements under the DISTF

+Set this out

+> :grey_question: Currently, the DISTF Rules require specific and unique authentication by the user for every presentation.
+It is conceivable that there may be use cases where preauthorisation could be useful, for instance where a user repeats the same presentation to the same verifier for the same attributes on a frequent basis.
+For instance, providing evidence of age at a frequently visited retailer.
+> Feedback is welcome on what these use cases might be, whether a change to allow preauthorisation would be welcome, and consideration on how to balance the need for user control (exercised through explicit authorisation) with user convenience.

 ### 3.6 Facilitation Services